 Location 2 is at postmile 27.95 near Seymour Street.
-The proposed work at this location includes installing a VMS approximately 12 feet from the edge of shoulder, and an MGS between the road shoulder and new VMS.
-A controller cabinet and service cabinet would be installed near the sign.
-Power for the VMS to the existing Pacific Gas and Electric Company (PG&E) pole would likely be supplied by excavating under the road across Seymour Street.
+This location was considered, but it has been dropped from further consideration as part of this project.
+The proposed work at this location would have included installing a VMS 12 feet from the edge of shoulder and an MGS between the road shoulder and new VMS.
+A controller cabinet and service cabinet would have been installed near the sign.
+Power for the VMS to the existing Pacific Gas and Electric (PG&E) pole would likely have been supplied by excavating under the road across Seymour Street.
 Figures 1-4 through 1-7 summarize the location, proposed system elements and provide visual simulations at this location.